The League of Gentlemen

 The BBC announced in August 2017 that three new episodes would be produced to commemorate the 20th anniversary of the group's first appearance on BBC Radio 4.
-Those aired on BBC2 on 18–20 December 2017.
+The aforementioned episodes aired on BBC Two on 18–20 December 2017.

-The series was filmed mainly in Hadfield, Derbyshire; other locations include Bacup Lancashire, Glossop, Gamesley, and Hope Valley in Derbyshire; Marsden and Todmorden in West Yorkshire; and Mottram in Greater Manchester.
+The series was filmed mainly in Hadfield, Derbyshire; other locations include Bacup, Lancashire; Glossop, Gamesley, and Hope Valley in Derbyshire; Marsden, Todmorden, and Sowerby Bridge in West Yorkshire; and Mottram in Greater Manchester.

 History

-Three of the four members of the League of Gentlemen (Steve Pemberton, Mark Gatiss and Reece Shearsmith) met at Bretton Hall Theatre School.
+Three of the four members of the League of Gentlemen (Steve Pemberton, Mark Gatiss and Reece Shearsmith) met at Bretton Hall College of Education.
 They met their final member – Jeremy Dyson – later in their comedy career.
-He does not act as such in the franchise but does have a few small/ cameo roles throughout the series.
+He does not act as such in the franchise but does have a few small cameo roles throughout the series.
 The stage show began in late 1994, and it was not long before the team took as their name the title of a 1960 Jack Hawkins film, The League of Gentlemen.
-In 1997, they were awarded the Perrier award for comedy at the Edinburgh Festival Fringe and their radio series On the Town with The League of Gentlemen, debuted on BBC Radio 4.
+In 1997, they were awarded the Perrier award for comedy at the Edinburgh Festival Fringe and their radio series On the Town with the League of Gentlemen, debuted on BBC Radio 4.
 On the Town was set in the fictional town of Spent.
 They won a Sony Award for this six-episode run.
 In 1999 the show moved to television and quickly acquired a cult following; three series were produced, the first airing in 1999, the second in 2000 and the third in 2002.
 A Christmas special was broadcast in December 2000, after the airing of the second series.
-For television, Spent was renamed Royston Vasey – the given name of comedian Roy Chubby Brown, who appears in the series, notably as the Mayor of Royston Vasey in series 2.
+For television, Spent was renamed Royston Vasey – the real name of comedian Roy Chubby Brown, who appears in the series, notably as the Mayor of Royston Vasey in series 2.
 Its influence can be seen on later series, particularly Little Britain (the first series of which was directed by Steve Bendelack and script-edited by Gatiss).

 Filming took place mainly on location in the north Derbyshire town of Hadfield and consequently had no live audience.
 A laugh track was added to the first and second series, by inviting a studio audience to watch a playback of the completed episodes as well as the filming of certain interior scenes, such as the Dentons'.
 The laughter track was dropped from the Christmas Special and series 3 when shown in the United Kingdom.

 The group took the show on tour for the first time in 2001, using a mixture of old and new material.
 In early 2005 a special one-off sketch was broadcast on the BBC for Comic Aid, a charity benefit for the tsunami disaster.
 In this, two of the most popular characters, Tubbs and Papa Lazarou, kidnapped Miranda Richardson.
 A feature-length film, The League of Gentlemen's Apocalypse, was released on 3 June 2005.
 Later in the same year, the League toured the UK with their new pantomime-themed show, The League of Gentlemen Are Behind You!, which ran from October to mid-December.